-- active sales into an exclusive territory or customer group reserved to the supplier or another distribution partner; - sales to end users if the distribution partner is a wholesaler; - sales from members of a selective distribution system to unauthorised distributors within the system's territory; and - sales of components, supplied for incorporation, to customers who would use them to produce analogous products (article 4(b) VBER).
+- active sales into an exclusive territory or customer group reserved to the supplier or another distribution partner; - sales to end users if the distribution partner is a wholesaler;

+- sales from members of a selective distribution system to unauthorised distributors within the system's territory; and - sales of components, supplied for incorporation, to customers who would use them to produce analogous products (article 4(b-d and f) VBER 720/2022).

-Active sales refers to actively approaching actual or potential customers (eg, by direct, unsolicited mail, email, calls or visits) in a specific territory through specifically targeted promotions.
-Passive sales refers to the response to unsolicited requests from individual customers, including advertisements addressed to customers outside exclusive territories or customer groups, if done reasonably.
+Active sales (now defined in article 1(1)(I) VBER 720/2022) refers to actively approaching actual or potential customers (eg, by direct, unsolicited mail, email, calls or visits) in a specific territory through specifically targeted promotions.
+Passive sales (now defined in article 1(1)(m) VBER 720/2022) refers to the response to unsolicited requests from individual customers, including advertisements addressed to customers outside exclusive territories or customer groups, if done reasonably.